 All are as quirky as the building.
 Bedrooms are named after people who lived in the Dickensian buildings at some point over the past 250 years --- including a disgraced preacher and a prostitute hanged for murder.

-Tip: There's no restaurant, the perfect reason to head down the road to the acclaimed St. John for some meaty, masculine English fare.
+There's no restaurant, but head down the road to the acclaimed St. John for some meaty, masculine English fare.

-This smart budget option could not be better located, bang in the middle of the capital's most buzzing nightlife area.
-The Hoxton has been a big hit since it opened in 2006, not least for its famed £1 rooms, which it sells throughout the year.
-A word of warning: during the last sale, 500 rooms were booked in less than 10 minutes.
+This option could not be better located for the party crowd, bang in the middle of the capital's most buzzing nightlife area.
+The Hoxton has been a big hit since it opened in 2006.
+(And there are now three Hoxton locations in London -- the other two in Holborn and Southwark).

 Head to the exclusive Mayfair area of London for dinner and you might expect to need a government bailout to settle your bill.
 Not so at Wild Honey.